-This Registration Document has been prepared for the purpose of giving information with respect to ING Groep N.V. and its subsidiaries which, according to the particular nature of the Issuer and the securities which it may offer to the public within a member state ("Member State") of the European Economic Area (the "EEA") or apply to have admitted to trading on a regulated market situated or operating within such a Member State, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Issuer.
+This Registration Document has been prepared for the purpose of giving information with respect to ING Bank N.V. which, according to the particular nature of ING Bank N.V. and the securities which it may offer to the public within a member state ("Member State") of the European Economic Area (the "EEA") or apply to have admitted to trading on a regulated market situated or operating within such a Member State, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of ING Bank N.V.

-In this Registration Document, unless otherwise stated or the context otherwise requires, references to the "Issuer" or "ING Group" are to ING Groep N.V., references to "ING Bank" are to ING Bank N.V. and its subsidiaries and references to "ING" or the "Group" are to ING Group and its subsidiaries.
+In this Registration Document, unless otherwise stated or the context otherwise requires, references to the "Issuer" are to ING Bank N.V., references to "ING Bank" are to ING Bank N.V. and its subsidiaries, references to "ING Group" are to ING Group N.V. and references to "ING" or the "Group" are to ING Group and its subsidiaries.